 Simulation results

 We implemented the horizontal geometry padding method based on the BMS-1.0 and 360Lib-6.0.
 The encoding was done in the PERP format using the Random Access configuration under the 360° video CTC [6].
 Table 1 reports the BD-rate for horizontal geometry padding compared to repetitive padding for the end-to-end WS-PSNR metric.
 Results show that horizontal geometry padding can improve the coding performance by providing an average BD-rate savings for the {Y, U, V} components of {-0.16%, -0.29%, -0.32%} and {-0.19%, -0.26%, -0.34%} for VTM and BMS, respectively.
 The maximum BD-rate savings is observed on sequence Chairlift and reaches -0.52% and -0.72% for VTM and BMS, respectively.
 The complexity of horizontal geometry padding is similar to that of repetitive padding.
+Table 2 reports the BD-rate for horizontal geometry padding compared to full geometry padding for the end-to-end WS-PSNR metric and VTM configuration.
+Results show that the loss due to repetitive padding in the vertical direction is negligible.

 Besides providing about 0.5%-0.7% BD rate saving for Chairlift, the most important highlight of horizontal geometry padding is that it significantly improves the subjective quality of the viewport video.
 With repetitive padding, a seam artifact is clearly visible when the viewport encompasses the left and right boundaries of the 360° video.
 Though less visible on still images, the seam artifact is particularly objectionable during video playback, as the video appears to flicker where face seams occur.
 The horizontal geometry padding method significantly reduces the seam artifact issue for the Chairlift sequence, and the seam artifact becomes barely noticeable to expert viewers.